 In May,1801, President Thomas Jefferson appointed Meigs, at age 61, the Indian Agent to the Cherokee Nation and the military agent for the US War Department.
 He moved to Tennessee and functioned in the dual roles until 1813, when the Federal soldiers were withdrawn and the military agent’s function was disbanded.
 He would continue in his role as Indian Agent to the Cherokee People for the next 10 years until his death.
 His reputation among the Native Americans varied according to his critics – friend or just a crafty diplomat, however he was general sympathetic.
 He showed a devotion to the the Cherokee’s well-being, defending their rights during treaty negotiations and assisting them in establishing their own government.
 For his efforts he was to received the title“The White Path.”

-Death & Memorial
+Death and Memorial

 Meigs continued in his role as Indian Agent past his eighty.
 In mid January, 1823, at age eighty-two, as the story is recorded, he moved into a tent so that his more comfortable quarters could be used by an elderly chief who was visiting.
 Whether true or not, he contracted pneumonia that month and on January 28, 1823, at the Hiwassee Garrison, Cherokee Agency (now Calhoun, Tennessee), he died.
 He was buried as he wished, beside his wife Grace and young son Timothy in the Old Garrison Cemetery overlooking the junction of the Tennessee and Hiwassee.
 The small two acre country graveyard is located in Rhea Couunty, Tennessee, about four and a half miles east of Dayton.
 The head stone and plot walls were repaired in 1965 by Fielding Pope Meigs, Jr.

-Romantic Legend How Meigs Got his Name Return
+Romantic Legend How Meigs Got His Name Return

 The Meigs family had a long history of unusual names: concurrence, Mindwell, Recompense, Silence, Thankful, Mercy, Wait-still, Submit, and Church.
 As for the origin of Return, used by over a dozen or so other Returns after Colonel Meigs, the story is part true, missing by a generation.
 The legend has it that Colonel Meigs father, Jonathan was in love with a Connecticut maiden [supposedly a Quaker who lived nearby] who, when Jonathan asked her to marry him, she replied, “nay Jonathan, I respect thee much; but I cannot marry thee.”
 As he mounted his horse and started to ride away, the lady had a change of heart and cried out, “Return, Jonathan!”
 Since these were the happiest words he ever heard, he named his first born Return Jonathan.
 The problem with this story is that Colonel Meigs father was not Jonathan, but Return.
 It was the grandfather, named Janna, who courted a Hanna Willard.
 Hannah refused Janna Meigs’ offer of marriage.
 As he rode away, it was reported she cried out Return Janna, Return.
 Janna did and they were married on May 16, 1698.
 They had ten children, of whom ‘Return,’ the father of Colonel Meigs, was the fifth child and not the eldest son.

 Read more about the American Invasion of Canada, Sag Harbor and Stony Point, and “Mad” Anthony Wayne.
-Check out the following previews on Amazon.
+Check out the following previews on Amazon

-Similar articles also on Revolutionary War Journal:
+Similar Articles on Revolutionary War Journal

 Boatner, Mark Mayo.
 Encyclopedia of the American Revolution.
 1994 reprint: Stackpole Books, Mechanicsburg, Pennsylvania.